brice/taiga-utils/README.md

 * [ ] Get user story of the current sprint
 * [ ] List the opened issues for a tags
+* [ ] Create a reusable library to query Taiga's API in JS
 * [ ] Change the status of an issue
 * [ ] Many other things